 This walk is graded moderate and includes walks of 20km per day on average (the longest one is 29km); the terrain is flat or hilly (read more about difficulty grades) without steep ascents or descents.
 You will follow a mixture of dirt roads, woodland paths, minor roads and some busier roads close to the bigger towns and cities.
 The routes are well waymarked, and the itinerary is very easy to follow.
 The route is marked with yellow painted arrows and a yellow shell on a blue background.
 We strongly advise you to follow only marked trails and never shorten the path through the unknown and unmarked terrain.
 We will provide you with maps, and you can call our 24/7 local assistance phone number anytime.

 When to go

-This trip is available from the beginning of March until mid-November.
+This trip is available year-round.
 The best months to visit are April – June and September – October as in summer months it may become too hot (and crowded).
-The flexibility of self guided holidays means that there are no fixed dates and you can start your trip on any date during the season.
+The flexibility of self-guided holidays means that there are no fixed dates and you can start your trip on any date during the season.

 Click to view travel options

 Our recommended airport for this tour is Santiago de Compostela (SCQ).
 The alternative airport is A Coruña (LCG).